 Laboratory administration includes nine pathologists, four pathologists' assistants, two doctoral scientists, an administrative director, and an operations manager.
 Each technical area of the laboratory is directed by a division manager.
 More than 360 technical and support employees staff the Department of Laboratory Services.

-The laboratory is integrated with a hospital-wide computer system.
+The laboratory is integrated with a system-wide computer network covering south central Pennsylvania.
 The laboratory system handles patient data reporting, statistical compilations, workload organization, quality control functions and data retrieval.
 Laboratory patient data is compiled with data from other areas of the health system to comprise a clinical information system that is used by physicians and other caregivers to serve the needs of patients.

 Most laboratory instrumentation is interfaced directly with the computer; this facilitates data reporting.
 Students as well as the laboratory staff use the laboratory computer system routinely.

 The Central Pennsylvania Alliance Laboratory (CPAL) is a regional reference laboratory located in York, Pa.
 Students are assigned to CPAL for brief rotations that provide an opportunity to experience additional laboratory instrumentation and procedures not provided in other WellSpan laboratories.

 The Philip A. Hoover, M.D.
 Library houses many volumes of health-related books, numerous medical, nursing and allied health journals, and on-line search capabilities.

 The student laboratory houses two computer workstations with Internet access, as well as access to a variety of other programs and applications.
 Three additional computers are available for student use in our conference room next door.
 Additional computers are available in the Hoover Library, as well.

 This search will provide you with WellSpan Medical Group and Northern Lancaster County (Ephrata) Medical Group primary care physicians and specialists.
 If we don’t have a WellSpan Medical Group physician to meet your criteria, the search will expand to include community physicians who partner with WellSpan Medical Group physicians through the WellSpan Provider Network or provide care to patients on the Medical Staffs of WellSpan’s Hospitals.×